codio/site/source/docs/classes/unitmanagement/settings-info/unit-duration.html.md

 Once the stop date and time is reached you can set the unit to be marked as complete and/or disabled.
 If you elect to disable access, then depending on your [disabled Unit settings](/docs/classes/unitmanagement/settings-info/disable) students will either be refused all access or can have read-only access to the Unit.

+Please note, that selecting mark as complete will not stop students who have not started the unit from being able to access the unit after the stop date/time has been reached.
+If you wish to manage this, look at using the disable unit and mark as complete option.

 This feature is accessible via the main settings tab.

 <img alt="authtoken" src="/img/docs/manage_classes/unitduration.png" class="simple"/>